rbadillap/multi-region-container-blueprint/docs/usage-guide.md

-# MRCB Usage Guide
+# Terrawork Usage Guide

-This guide provides step-by-step instructions for using the Multi-Region Container Blueprint (MRCB).
+This guide provides step-by-step instructions for using Terrawork.

 > **Note**: This project uses the modern Terragrunt pattern with `root.hcl` as the root configuration file, following the latest best practices from the Terragrunt team.